Keywords: L4 Lumbar Spine, chiropractic help, lumbar surgery, lumbar facet arthropathy spondylolysthesis, slipped disc rules

 Holland it's called 'spit'.
 In the English speaking world, "slipped

 It's a reflex spasm of the back to protect the nerve from being pinched when you have a bulging lumbar disc.
-It's a serious sign, and neglected often progresses to a sciatica - severe pain down the leg.
-Always assume it will take at least six weeks for the annulus fibrosus to heal because, if you have a relapse, you can expect that it will quickly progress from a Grade I lumbar disc protrusion, to Grade II, III and even heaven forbid, Grade IV and a high likelihood of lumbar spinal surgery.
+It's a serious sign, and neglected often progresses to a sciatica; severe pain down the leg.
+Always assume it will take at least six weeks for the annulus fibrosus to heal because, if you have a relapse, you can expect that it will quickly progress from a Grade one lumbar disc protrusion, to grade two, or three, and even heaven forbid, grade four and a high likelihood of lumbar spinal surgery.

 What is confusing is that antalgias come into two forms: one away from the pain, and one towards the pain - but we call them both antalgias.